itom-project/plugins/SuperlumBL/docs/SuperlumBL.rst

     .. plugininitparams::
         :plugin: SuperlumBL

-To commonicate with the device, you need to perform the following settings for the serial port commonication using the Plugin **SerialIO**.
+To communicate with the device, you need to perform the following settings for the serial port communication using the Plugin **SerialIO**.

 The parameter are as follow: